domesticatedviking/TextyMcSpeechy/README.md

  - Dockerfile
  - docker-compose.yml
  - All scripts in `tts_dojo` have been refactored to use the `textymcspeechy-piper` docker container.
- - There is a prebuilt container on dockerhub at `domesticatedviking/textymcspeechy-piper:latest`
+ - There is a prebuilt container on dockerhub at `domesticatedviking/textymcspeechy-piper:latest`, however I may have some work to do to integrate it with the dojo scripts.

 ## Things that are not finished yet
  - `setup.sh` is unfinished and should not be used yet.